Wesfarmers Arts Young Artists

 She has performed regularly with Opera Australia, all the state opera companies and the major Australian symphony orchestras and festivals.
 Emma is currently the Head of Classical Voice at West Australian Academy of Performing Arts (WAAPA) and brings to the Young Artist program a wealth of experience and passion for the art form.

-The seven outstanding young artists chosen in 2019/2020 will see their program extended into 2021 due to the effects of the COVID-19 pandemic on their performance and development opportunities.
-They will continue to work closely with Music Director Chris van Tuinen and Patron Emma Matthews.
+Seven outstanding young artists were chosen for 2021 to continue to work closely with Music Director Chris van Tuinen and Patron Emma Matthews.